drnsmith/drnsmith.github.io/content/projects/Project5/Project5.md

  - *Resource Constraints*: Resampling large datasets can strain storage and computational resources. *Solution*: Optimise code for batch processing and utilise cloud storage if necessary.

-#### Concluding Thoughts
+#### Summary
-Addressing challenges in medical imaging datasets is critical for building reliable deep learning models.
+Addressing challenges in medical imaging datasets is critical for building reliable DL models.
 By balancing class distributions and resplitting datasets, we improved the quality of training and evaluation for pneumonia detection.

-# PART 2.
+# Part 2.
 Boosting Model Generalisation with Data Augmentation
-Deep learning (DL) models often struggle with overfitting, especially when trained on limited datasets.
-To overcome this challenge in our pneumonia detection project, we used **data augmentation** (DA) techniques to artificially expand the training dataset.
+DL models often struggle with overfitting, especially when trained on limited datasets.
+To overcome this challenge, we used **data augmentation** (DA) techniques to artificially expand the training dataset.
 DA techniques, such as *rotations, scaling, flipping, and zooming*, helped improve the model's generalisation to unseen chest X-ray images.
-In this part I explain the DA techniques we applied, provide with demonstrates the snippets of Python code used, and highlight how augmentation enhanced the performance of both the manual CNN and the pre-trained VGG16 models.
+In this part I'll explain the DA techniques we applied, provide with demonstrates the snippets of `Python` code used, and highlight how augmentation enhanced the performance of both the manual CNN and the pre-trained VGG16 models.

 ### Why Data Augmentation?